-What began as a project now has the solidity of a consolidated program, driving gains in knowledge about rare diseases, the development of strategies and the approach to treatment and rehabilitation, in addition to contributing to the training and improvement of new professionals.
+What began as a project now has the solidity of a consolidated program, driving gains in knowledge about rare diseases, the development of strategies and the approach to treatment and rehabilitation, in addition to con-

 Although Day Hunter does not intend to replace the public system, its mission is to contribute to the expansion of a service model that has been proven to be effective and sustainable.
 Healthcare professionals who have gone through Day Hunter become advocates and promoters of this model, which can be adopted in other health institutions.